Avista-Digital-Innovation/avista-digital-exchange-sdk/README.md

 pip3 install --upgrade avista-digital-exchange-sdk
 ```

-3. Import the module to your python script.
+3. Import the module in your python script.
 4. Initialize the module with your authentication token.

 ```